-Normally, you use white sugar and black tea to make Kombucha.
-You can also use green or oolong tea.
-After you finish preparing the tea, you add sugar and starter culture.
-Next, you add tea fungus and ferment the tea for one to eight weeks (R).
+Traditionally, Kombucha is made using white sugar and black tea, but can also be made with green or oolong tea.
+After the tea is prepared, sugar, starter culture, and tea fungus are added to the mixture to ferment the tea for one to eight weeks .

-After this fermentation period, the Kombucha is ready to be taken out and stored in a clean container.
-It is consumed after fermentation is finished (R).
+After this fermentation period, kombucha is ready to be taken out and stored in a clean container.
+It is consumed after fermentation is finished .

 Health Benefits of Kombucha